 A general tobacco retailer such as a convenience store can sell these types of products.
-However, because these products are considered electronic cigarette products, they must follow all Utah code and administrative rules that include only selling tobacco, mint or menthol flavors, or a flavor that has been approved by the US FDA.
+However, because these products are considered electronic cigarette products, they must follow all Utah code and administrative rules that includes only selling tobacco or menthol flavor.